open-contracts/docs/docs/source/structure.rst

 Finally, it submits the result to the ``createID`` function, which stores the mapping from the user's ETH account to their newly-generated unique ID.

 Congrats!
 You have completed the walkthrough of the first Open Contract!
-Please join our `Discord <https://discord.gg/5X74aw2q>`_ community to get developer support and build some contracts together!
+Join our `Discord <https://discord.gg/5X74aw2q>`_ community to get developer support and build some contracts together!